8 minute read

 With the topology-aware routing feature, kube-proxy filters the endpoints it routes to based on the hints in the EndpointSlice resource.
 In most of the cases, kube-proxy will prefer the endpoint(s) in the same zone.
 For more details, see the Kubernetes documentation.

-To make a Service topology-aware, the following annotation and label have to be added to the Service:
+and EndpointSlice Hints mutating webhook are being used to make a Service topology-aware.
+The following annotation and label have to be added to the Service:

 apiVersion: v1